15knots/cmake4eclipse/README.md

 Screenshots can be found at the <a href="https://marketplace.eclipse.org/content/cmake4eclipse#group-screenshots" title="Screenshots">Eclipse Marketplace</a>.

 ## License
-The plugin is licensed uner the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License Version 1.0 ("EPL")</a>.
+The plugin is licensed under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License Version 1.0 ("EPL")</a>.

 # Installation Instructions
 The easiest way is to drag this: <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2318334" class="drag" title="Drag to your running Eclipse workbench to install cmake4eclipse">